-II.A.3.d) must include documented experience educating thoracic surgery residents/fellows; (Core) II.A.3.e) must include documented participation in a national thoracic surgery educational association (e.g., the Thoracic Surgery Directors Association); and, (Core) II.A.3.f) must include documented formal faculty development activities in education and teaching, such as participation at local and national program director workshops and other educational activities.
+- 2.5.c.
+The program director must have documented experience educating thoracic surgery residents/fellows.
+(Core) - 2.5.d.
+The program director must have documented participation in a national thoracic surgery educational association (e.g., the Thoracic Surgery Directors Association).
+(Core) - 2.5.e.
+The program director must have documented formal faculty development activities in education and teaching, such as participation at local and national program director workshops and other educational activities.
 (Core)

 Specialty-Specific Background and Intent: The Review Committee feels that the training of thoracic surgery residents/fellows is a complex undertaking and the accreditation requirements are extensive.
 Individuals pursuing a program director role must be sufficiently prepared to take on the role and have the support of the department and Sponsoring Institution to devote the time and effort required to oversee a high-quality thoracic surgery program.
 Therefore, the Review Committee suggests that new program director candidates should have a minimum of five years' experience as a faculty member in graduate medical education and some experience as an associate program director or other residency/fellowship program leadership experience.
 A letter of support outlining the Sponsoring Institution's plan for mentoring and providing appropriate resources should accompany requests for approval of program director candidates who do not have the minimum requisite experience.
-Sponsoring Institutions submitting a program director candidate who is not board certified by the American Board of Thoracic Surgery (ABTS) or

-American Osteopathic Board of Surgery (AOBS) must provide the candidate's credentials and letter(s) of support from the institution's graduate medical education and thoracic surgery clinical leadership (e.g., Department Chair, Section Chief).
+Sponsoring Institutions submitting a program director candidate who is not board certified by the American Board of Thoracic Surgery (ABTS) or American Osteopathic Board of Surgery (AOBS) must provide the candidate's credentials and letter(s) of support from the institution's graduate medical education and thoracic surgery clinical leadership (e.g., Department Chair, Section Chief).

-II.A.4.
+2.6.
 Program Director Responsibilities